kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge04.md

 2. Review the layout of the workflow.
 There is a single job (named 'build') with multiple steps (restore, build, test).

-3. In your workflow, under the "Setup .NET Core" step, change the .NET version to `2.2` to match the version defined by the application.
+3. In your workflow, under the "Setup .NET" step, REMOVE the `with:` and `dotnet-version: x.x.x` lines

 4. Configure path filters to *only* trigger this workflow for changes in the `/Application` folder.